Serena Ryder: 2008–present: Critical acclaim and chart success

 On March 9, 2018, Ryder's song "Be the Ones" was chosen to be the official theme song for 2018 Arctic Winter Games.
 On April 6, 2018, Ryder released her single "Famous" featuring Simon Ward of The Strumbellas for the US market.
 Co-written with Simon Wilcox and Simon Ward, "Famous" is a song about society being obsessed with social media and people trying to achieve fame solely for the sake of being famous.
 On September 9, Ryder was invited for a duet with Brett Kissel at the Canadian Country Music Association (CCMA) Awards in Hamilton.
 The CCMA Awards was hosted by Shania Twain.
 On September 23, Ryder started hosting her own radio program, The Serena Ryder Radio Show on CHFI-FM, which aired across Canada for eight weeks.
-On September 12, 2019, Ryder and her longtime manager Sandy Pandya co-launched ArtHaus, a collaborative space and recording studio aiming to promote emerging talent.
+In September 2019, Ryder participated in the co-launch of ArtHaus, a collaborative space and recording studio based in Toronto.
+The management relationship and commercial partnership associated with the venture have since been dissolved, with all active professional representation handled exclusively by Paquin Entertainment Group.

 At the Juno Awards of 2021, Ryder performed with William Prince as a duet vocalist on Prince's song "The Spark", in a performance recorded at Toronto's Church of the Holy Trinity.
 In 2022, Prince and Ryder also released the standalone single "Sing Me a Song".

 In 2022, Ryder won her seventh Juno Award for Adult Contemporary Album of the Year for her album The Art of Falling Apart.

 On May 11, 2022 Ryder received the first Songwriting and Music Publishing award for her hit song "Weak In the Knees" by Music Publishers Canada (MPC) and Music Canada ahead of her participation to the 2022 Juno Songwriters’ Circle at Massey Hall.

 In 2023, Ryder's 2013 hit "What I Wouldn't Do" was covered as a supergroup charity single, to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
 The cover, which included Ryder's direct participation, also interpolated parts of Leela Gilday's song "North Star Calling".

+On April 28, 2023, Great Lake Swimmers released "Swimming Like Flying", the 5th track of their eighth album, Uncertain Country.
+Ryder sang the guest vocals on the track.
+That song was written in memory of Bonnie O'Donnell, a passionate swimmer and close friend of Tony Dekker and Ryder.
+O'Donnell co-managed Ryder from 2004 until her sudden death in January 2008 at age 32.

+In 2025, Ryder ended her professional relationship with Pandya.